8,516m / 27,940ft

 Camp II (6,750m/22,146ft)

 Camp II lies at an altitude of 6500m.
 The climbing from camp I to camp is an intermediate ice section with a few mixed climbing sections.
-In this section of the climb, some rock parts and glaciers, and in the middle of the glacier is a bit technical but there will be fixed rope.
-At camp II, there will be SST's fixed dining camp with a kitchen facility so this will be the most night spending nights after basecamp.
+In this section of the climb, some rock parts and glaciers, and in the middle of the glacier is a bit technical but there will be a fixed rope.
+At camp II, there will be SST's fixed dining camp with a kitchen facility so this will be the most night spent nights after base camp.

 Camp III (7,300m/23,950ft)